bkielbasa/developer20/content/post/pprof-part1-quick-start/index.md

 Look at `main.processRequest`.
 Flat is 1.50s (5.45%) but cumulative is 12.30s (44.73%).
 The function itself is fast.
 Something it calls is slow.

 Compare with `runtime.scanobject`.
-Flat is 4.20s.
-That's actual work, not delegation.
+Flat is 4.20s, cumulative is 4.85s — almost all leaf work, not delegation.

 This distinction matters.
-If you optimize `processRequest` directly, you might get 5% improvement.
-If you optimize what it calls, you could get 45%.
+Optimizing `processRequest` directly buys you at most a few percent.
+The headroom is in what it calls — that's where the cumulative 45% lives.

 ### The Web UI